delta-io/delta/PROTOCOL.md

 Then, they _commit_, creating the latest _atomic version_ of the table by adding a new entry to the log.
 In this log entry they record which data files to logically add and remove, along with changes to other metadata about the table.

-Data files that are no longer present in the latest version of the table can be lazily deleted by the vacuum command, after a user-specified retention period (default 7 days).
+Data files that are no longer present in the latest version of the table can be lazily deleted by the vacuum command after a user-specified retention period (default 7 days).

 # Delta Table Specification
 A table has a single serial history of atomic versions, which are named using contiguous, monotonically-increasing integers.